-The negative impacts and/or requirements for further clarification of each of the seven objectives are outlined demolitions, with a number of existing businesses being displaced (although the aim is to replace them within
+The negative impacts and/or requirements for further clarification of each of the seven objectives are outlined below.

-$\label{thm:continuous} \mbox{The regeneration benefits aim to revitalise Leek town centre.
-However, the development will involve some$ station.
+The regeneration benefits aim to revitalise Leek town centre.
+However, the development will involve some demolitions, with a number of existing businesses being displaced (although the aim is to replace them within the new development).
+New development should result in the introduction of more energy efficient buildings.
+Transport links may be strengthened between Leek and the rural areas as a result of the redeveloped bus station.
 Depending on where new development takes place, investigation will be required in relation to the conservation and enhancement of biodiversity sites, and the protections of key habitats and species.

-$the \ new \ development). \ New \ development \ should \ result \ in \ the \ introduction \ of \ more \ energy \ efficient \ buildings.$ energy efficient buildings.
-Depending on where new development takes place, investigation will be required in
+Development will involve some demolitions but new development should result in the introduction of more energy efficient buildings.
+Depending on where new development takes place, investigation will be required in relation to the conservation and enhancement of biodiversity sites, and the protections of key habitats and species.